BakhturinaPolina/The-Romance-Formula-Goodreads-Reviews-BERTopic-Rating-Predictor/outputs/reports/corpus_construction/REVIEW_CORPUS_CONSTRUCTION_AND_ANALYSIS.md

 ### Data Source and Extraction

-We extracted reader reviews from the Goodreads romance reviews dataset (`goodreads_reviews_romance.json.gz`), which contains approximately 3.6 million reviews.
-Reviews were matched to books in our 6,000-book research corpus using book IDs.
+Reader reviews were extracted from the Goodreads romance reviews dataset (`goodreads_reviews_romance.json.gz`), which contains approximately 3.6 million reviews.
+Reviews were matched to books in the 6,000-book research corpus using book IDs.
 The extraction process applied the following filters:

 1. **Book ID Matching**: Only reviews corresponding to books in the research corpus were retained.
 2. **Language Detection**: Reviews were filtered to English-only using the `langdetect` library.
 Reviews detected as non-English were excluded.